aiven/aiven-docs/docs/products/dragonfly/concepts/ha-dragonfly.md

 If the primary and standby nodes fail simultaneously, new nodes are created automatically to replace them.
 However, this may lead to data loss as the primary node is restored from the latest backup.
-As a result, any database writes made since the last backup could be lost.
+As a result, any database writes made since the last backup can be lost.

 :::note
 The duration for replacing a failed node depends mainly on the **cloud region**